quicknir/reveal_wise_enum/example.md

 ### Things I never wanted to know about globals and linkers but was forced to find out anyway

 Note:
-I work on a trading team, in HFT
+- I work on a trading team, in HFT
 - I'm not a build engineer; focus on low latency + modelling systems
- - bad part of me giving this talk: I'm not an expert in linkers, or globals (whatever that means)
+- I'm not an expert in linkers, or globals
+  (whatever that means)
 - good thing: neither are most C++ devs!
- - not going to tell you how awesome the linker is
+- not going to tell you how awesome or interesting the linker is
- - just going to tell you how to avoid making me sad one day
+- just going to tell you how to avoid writing ccode that will make me sad one day